DerBrotbaum/uefi-reboot-picker/README.md

 ### .desktop file

-The `com.mendhak.grubrebootpicker.desktop` file goes in two places.
+The `com.derbrotbaum.uefirebootpicker.desktop` file goes in two places.

 `/etc/xdg/autostart/` -  ensures that the app is launched when the user logs in
 `/usr/share/applications/` - ensures that the app can be found when searching through Activities.

 ### .policy file

-The `com.mendhak.grubrebootpicker.policy` is a [polkit policy file](https://wiki.archlinux.org/index.php/Polkit) goes in `/usr/share/polkit-1/actions/`.
+The `ccom.derbrotbaum.uefirebootpicker.desktop` is a [polkit policy file](https://wiki.archlinux.org/index.php/Polkit) goes in `/usr/share/polkit-1/actions/`.
 This in turn allows the application to run `efibootmgr` without a password prompt.

 ### The script

 As part of the build the `.py` extension is removed.
-During install, the executable, extensionless Python script is put in `/bin` so that it's on the user's $PATH.
+During install, the executable, extensionless Python script is put in `/usr/sbin` so that it's on the user's $PATH.